m-murasovs/actor-github-champion/README.md

 ## How to use

-You will need a GitHub API token  - find it at <https://github.com/settings/tokens/new>
+You will need a GitHub API token with the **repo** thingy granted  - find it at <https://github.com/settings/tokens/new>

 ## Inputs